ENGR 7005 Emergency Management for Bushfire Prone Areas

 Legacy Code 200459

-Description This unit describes the organisational and administrative arrangements for the management of emergency events in Australia, including the role of States and local government and the techniques available to develop risk management strategies in order to minimise loss of life and property arising from bushfire emergencies.
-The unit describes how the three tiers of Government interact during major emergency events, the role of community engagement in emergency management and the process of developing a risk management plan for bushfire emergencies.
-The unit also discusses the role of post-event survey and emergency and evacuation planning at the property scale.
+Description This subject describes the organisational and administrative arrangements for the management of emergency events in Australia, including the role of States and local government and the techniques available to develop risk management strategies in order to minimise loss of life and property arising from bushfire emergencies.
+The subject describes how the three tiers of Government interact during major emergency events, the role of community engagement in emergency management and the process of developing a risk management plan for bushfire emergencies.
+The subject also discusses the role of post-event survey and emergency and evacuation planning at the property scale.